ravidesai001/ABM-Forex-Market/README.md

 - matplotlib

 ## Instructions
 To install the dependencies and generate an environment for the code you need to run the install.sh script in a bash terminal.
+You will be prompted to enter the root password to install the python package dependencies.

     ./install.sh

 To run the model use the run.sh script with the additional flags to define hyperparameters and datasets.
+The dataset arguments can either be absolute or relative paths.
+The following are the flags available:

+- -b : Number of Banks
+- -t : Number of Traders
+- -n : Number of Model Instances to batch run
+- -d : Trade Signal Training Data
+- -r : Model Run Time Data

+This command uses the relative path from the directory of the project with training data defined in the flags.

     ./run.sh -b 10 -t 50 -n 10 -d ./data/year_2020_tick_data.csv -r ./data/year_2021_tick_data.csv